ankitaich09/MISINFORMATION/README.md

 If you use a part of our data, or analysis from our paper, please cite the following:

+Find our poster and presentation on this repository as well

 ----citation to be updated after the LREC 2022 conference----